vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-webstore-oauth2.md

 You can implement a custom OAuth option by going to your Admin and providing information about the communication between VTEX and your __identity provider__ as shown in the relevant requests described above.

-[block:callout]
-{
-  "type": "warning",
-  "body": "Each VTEX store may have up to one custom OAuth implementation, which will be active for all store names in that account."
+>⚠️ Each VTEX store may have up to one custom OAuth implementation, which will be active for all store names in that account.

-}
-[/block] See the table below to learn the information you are required to configure for each request.
+See the table below to learn the information you are required to configure for each request.
 After the table, you will find more details about each configuration step.

 | __Request__                                                                 | __From__                     | __To__                       | __Fields requiring setup__                                                                                                                                                                                                                 |
 | --------------------------------------------------------------------------- | ---------------------------- | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |